luisbryandr/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.
 1. Explain what a token is used for.
+    Tokens are used to encrypt data in order to ensure a safe data transfer between clients and servers

 2. What steps can you take in your web apps to keep your data secure?

+    you can use tools like tokens and PRivate Routes in React.
+Having users authenticate theri credentials before accessing information displayed or contatined in components protectd by Private routes for example.

 3. Describe how web servers work.

+    Servers are composed of hardware and software to run. they are either small machines or a group of them  which are built to store data, which is then requested by clients (local apps and websites).

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create => Post,
+Read => Get,
+Update -=> Put,
+Delete => Delete